kerojosh96/Josh-s-Data-Structures-Hand-Book/Tuple.md

 # \[Tuple\]

-A \[Tuple] is a collection which can contain heterogenous objects.
+A \[Tuple] is a collection which can contain heterogeneous objects.
 A tuple is immutable, meaning that once the tuple has been instantiated, nothing can be added or removed.
 # In Memory

 In memory, a \[Tuple\] looks like this: